zisra/substack/README.md

 - [ ] Scrape profile picture correctly
 - [ ] Move dropdown menu of each article to better place
 - [ ] Disable dark mode when printing
+- [ ] Prompt, are you sure you want to delete all articles?

 Add: